 Alternative Dispute Resolution

-Mr. Ligelis has attained the Proctor in Admiralty designation through the Maritime Law Association of the United States.
-He has taught admiralty and marine insurance at the University of Connecticut School of Law.
-He also serves as a member of the firm’s Pro Bono Committee.
+He has attained the Proctor in Admiralty designation through the Maritime Law Association of the United States and has taught admiralty and marine insurance at the University of Connecticut School of Law.
+Greg also serves as a member of the firm’s Pro Bono Committee.